Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Abstract

 \section{Abstract}

-With the development of video understanding, there is a proliferation of tasks for clip-level temporal video analysis, including temporal action detection (TAD), temporal action segmentation (TAS), and generic event boundary detection (GEBD).
-While task-specific video understanding models have exhibited outstanding performance in each task, there remains a dearth of a unified framework capable of simultaneously addressing multiple tasks, which is a promising direction for the next generation of AI.
-To this end, in this paper, we propose a single unified framework, coined as \textbf{Temporal2Seq}, to formulate the output of these temporal video understanding tasks as a sequence of discrete tokens.
+The rapid advancement of video understanding has led to a proliferation of clip-level temporal analysis tasks, including temporal action detection (TAD), temporal action segmentation (TAS), and generic event boundary detection (GEBD).
+While task-specific video understanding models have exhibited outstanding performance in each task, there remains a lack of a unified framework capable of simultaneously addressing multiple tasks, which is a promising direction for the next generation of AI.
+To this end, in this paper, we propose a single unified unimodal framework, coined as \textbf{Temporal2Seq}, to formulate the output of these temporal video understanding tasks as a sequence of discrete tokens.
 With this unified token representation, Temporal2Seq can train a generalist model within a single architecture on different video understanding tasks.
 In the absence of multi-task learning (MTL) benchmarks, we compile a comprehensive co-training dataset by borrowing the datasets from TAD, TAS, and GEBD tasks.
-We evaluate our Temporal2Seq generalist model on the corresponding test sets of three tasks, demonstrating that Temporal2Seq can produce reasonable results on various tasks and achieve advantages compared with single-task training on this framework.
-We also investigate the generalization performance of our generalist model on new datasets from different tasks, which yields superior performance to the specific model.
+Our Temporal2Seq can produce reasonable results on various tasks and achieve advantages compared with the baseline of each task.
+It also shows better generalization performance on new datasets from different tasks, which yields superior performance to the specific model.